Grey's Anatomy season 11

 The season ended with 11.08 million viewers ranking #36 overall in total viewers.
 This is much lower than the tenth season, which was ranked #15.
-In the 18–49 key demographic, Grey's Anatomy ranked #13 down 8 places from the previous season, it is the lowest ranking in the series' history.
+In the 18–49 key demographic, Grey's Anatomy ranked #13 down 8 places from the previous season, which is the lowest ranking in the series' history.
 For the 2014-2015 Primetime TV schedule, it was the #5 drama in the 18–49 key demographic.
 The season was well received among television critics with several praising the writing and performances of the cast, with lead Ellen Pompeo's performance receiving high critical acclaim.
 In terms of awards and accolades the season garnered 6 nominations at the 41st People's Choice Awards winning 4 including Favorite Network TV Drama, Dempsey and Pompeo won Favorite Dramatic TV Actor and Actress respectively and Oh winning for Favorite TV Character We Miss Most.
 On May 7, 2015, ABC announced the renewal of Grey's Anatomy for a twelfth season as part of their 2015-16 TV lineup.

+The website Screen Rant ranked the season #6 on their 2023 ranking of the 19 Grey's Anatomy seasons.